- Sociology Major

 - Writing Awards

-As a Michigan Sociology student, you’ll be encouraged to add a real world perspective to your classroom studies by participating in Project Community fieldwork, conducting undergraduate research, facilitating intergroup dialogues, or pursuing internship experiences.
-For qualified students who wish to tackle a highly rigorous course of study and complete a thesis, Michigan Sociology also offers an Undergraduate Honors Program.
+As a Sociology student, you’ll be encouraged to add real world perspectives to your classroom studies by participating in Project Community fieldwork, conducting undergraduate research, facilitating intergroup dialogues, and/or pursuing internship experiences.
+For students who wish to tackle a rigorous course of study by completing a thesis project, Sociology also offers an Honors Program.

 How do Sociology, Law Justice and Social Change, Sociology of Health and Medicine, Sociology & Social Work, methodological skills, and/or social justice fit into your academic and career plans?

 Reflect on your academic interests and desired career trajectory, then identify the education and qualifications needed to reach your next step.
 Throughout your undergraduate career, create actionable plans to intentionally develop the required knowledge, skills, and experiences via coursework, class projects, research positions, and internships.